wesley1001/app/README.md

 # Setup
 To get working you have to do the following:

-npm install -g ionic gulp
+npm install -g ionic gulp bower

 npm install (-> local dependencies)